 Employers covered by the Family and Medical Leave Act (FMLA) undoubtedly have access to their employees’ sensitive medical information.
 This is because it’s best practice for leave administrators to request medical certifications in order to determine the need for employees’ FMLA leaves.
 Additionally, medical information is often needed when engaging in the interactive process to determine reasonable accommodations under the Americans with Disabilities Act (ADA).

-Understandably, this is sensitive information that you need to take strides to protect in order to remain compliant with various security and privacy regulations at the federal and state levels.
+Understandably, this is sensitive information that you need to take strides to protect in order to remain compliant with various security and privacy regulations at the federal and state levels, as well as FMLA requirements.
 Acquiring and storing this information carefully is essential in ensuring your organization is compliant with all regulations.
 By following some simple guidelines, you can strike the perfect balance of protecting your employees' FMLA confidentiality and gathering the information you need to manage leave!

 Your Obligations As An Employer